 - Discomfort in the abdomen and bladder

-Your doctor will diagnose you based on your symptoms and a physical exam.
-He or she may order blood work or x-ray exams to rule out other possibilities.Back to top
+Your doctor will diagnose fibromyalgia based on your symptoms and a physical exam.
+He or she may also order blood work or x-ray exams to rule out other possibilities.Back to top

 - Your doctor can give you medication to treat the symptoms of fibromyalgia.
 This can help to decrease pain, allow you to sleep better, and improve your mood.

 - Physical therapy, such as a low-impact stretching exercise program, can help decrease your symptoms.
 Talk with your doctor about what exercises can help you.